Quasi-normal Modes of Static Spherically Symmetric Black Holes in $f(R)$ Theory: solution for qnm

 One key point is worth mentioning.
 It is always possible to separate $Z_1$ as $Z_1 = Z_1^{GR} + Z_1^{IH}$, where

 and

-Therefore, it will be possible to write $Z_1^{GR} = pZ_2+qZ_2'$ and, as a result, they will have an iso-spectral solution.
-Consequently, $\Phi_S$ in $f(R)$ theories will have a part that is iso-spectral to $\Phi_V$ and another part that arises solely due to the source term that does not obey iso-spectrality.
+Therefore, it is possible to have $Z_1^{GR} = pZ_2+qZ_2'$ and, consequently, there will exist an iso-spectral solution.
+Hence, $\Phi_S$ in $f(R)$ theories will have a part that is iso-spectral to $\Phi_V$ and another part that arises solely due to the source term that does not obey iso-spectrality.